bomonike/bomonike.github.io/temporal.md

 Temporal and Durable Execution encapsulate most of the complexities of event-driven architecture.
 This allow developers to focus on what matters: business logic.

-Unlike <a target="_blank" href="https://wilsonmar.github.io/kubernetes/">Kubernetes</a>,
-Temporal does not concern itself with containers but with REST/RPC services of any kind (which can be run within a container).

 ## Temporal people